-The objective of the product is for you to sell to a third party the right to sell exposure to a specified agricultural product, energy product or metal, through the subsequent sale of a futures contract on the commodity, at the option's strike price, and to receive a payment for this sale.
+The objective of the product is for you to sell to a third party the right to sell exposure to a specified agricultural product, energy product or metal, through a cash payment made if the price of a futures contract on the commodity is less than the option's strike price on the option's expiry date, and to receive a payment for this sale.
 Information on the specific commodities can be found online at www.cmegroup.com/priipskids.
-At the expiration of the futures contract, it is cash-settled against a reference price for the commodity published at that time.